DJOetzi/DJOetzi/README.md

 ### Hi there 👋
-I'm Max, but mostly known on the Internet as DJ::Ötzi or Progame03 I'm doing all kind of stuff with C-Family languages, the Discord API and Game Engines I do cool stuff.
+I do cool stuff.
 That's quite everything for now!

 Have fun
-DJ

 ### Drip stuff I use
 <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=DJOetzi&theme=hacker"/>